 Is Wyoming Considered Tax Friendly for Retirement?
 Yes

 Cons: The wind blows constantly and has been known to drive people crazy.
 The poverty rate is above the national average, but much of this is attributed to the student population.

 Notes: UW is not known as a party school.
 The nearest city is Cheyenne, 50 miles to the east.
 Roads, including I-80, often close in winter.
 Beyond town limits there is nothing but open prairie.
-Laramie has grown by 20% in the last couple of decades.
+Laramie has grown by 8% in the last decade.